Team-Nutshell/nutshellengine-docs/source/types/GraphicsModuleInterface/drawUIText/index.rst

 	  - The coordinate type used by ``position``.
 	* - position
 	  - const :doc:`/types/Math/index`::vec2&
-	  - The position where the text will start to draw.
+	  - The position where the text will be drawn.
+	* - rotation
+	  - float
+	  - The rotation of the text.
 	* - scale
 	  - const :doc:`/types/Math/index`::vec2&
 	  - The scale of the text.